programmerPhysicist/tomato/README.md

     ./tomato&

 Before the timer starts it will ask you if you want to start.
-Press y to start.
-To quit press n, and press y when it asks you to quit.
+Press _y_ to start.
+To quit press _n_, and press _y_ when it asks you to quit.

 Installation
 ------------